Explore the Wonder of Dormancy

 African killifish and diapause embryo

 Life runs like a clock.
-From showing our first heartbeat, to birth, puberty, getting old, and the eventual demise, we reach every milestone in order and on time.
+From showing our first heartbeat, birth, puberty, getting old, and the eventual demise, we reach every milestone in order and on time.
 While this clock of life apparently can only progress forward and never stop, many organisms in the wild have evolved various forms of dormancy, putting their life on hold to survive through unfavorable conditions.
-Among different dormancy, diapause is especially intriguing, as not only it has a unique ability to suspend embryonic development, but also it can do so for an extended period of time without compromising subsequent development and adulthood physiology.
-Diapause is thus also considered a rare non-aging state potentially coupled with the ability of rejuvenation (pause and turn back the clock of life).
+Among different dormancy, diapause is especially intriguing, as it has a unique ability to suspend embryonic development for an extended period of time without compromising subsequent development and adulthood physiology.
+Diapause is thus also considered a rare non-aging state potentially coupled with the ability of rejuvenation.

-Diapause is widespread in both invertebrates and vertebrates, including mammals.
-However, the high complexity of the vertebrate system and the low accessibility of the embryos inside mammals have limited our knowledge of vertebrate diapause.
-We overcome these obstacles by developing the naturally fast aging African killifish (fast forward the clock of life) as a research system of vertebrate diapause.
-Its high number of transparent embryos outside of the female body makes the diapause embryos easy to observe, obtain, and manipulate for a broad range of experiments.
+Diapause is widespread in both invertebrates and over vertebrates, including mammals, lasts incredibly long, and provides extreme tolerance to stresses.
+However, the high complexity of the vertebrate system and the low accessibility of mammalian embryos have heavily limited our knowledge of how diapause functions in vertebrates.
+We overcome these obstacles by developing the naturally short-lived African killifish as a research system of vertebrate diapause.
+The high number of transparent embryos outside of the female body makes the diapause embryos easy to observe, obtain, and manipulate for a broad range of experiments.
 The embryos can stay in diapause for up to years, which is several times longer than the African killifish’s months-long lifespan.
-The characteristics of long diapause coupled with a short lifespan in the African killifish present a uniquely suited platform to feasibly experiment the functional implication of diapause in vertebrates.
+The natural characteristics of long diapause coupled with a short lifespan in the African killifish present a uniquely suited platform to feasibly experiment the functional implication of diapause in vertebrates.

 Our research can be summarized into the following directions: